 Well was I wrong.
 Victor is a complete album of songs and fully satisfies.
 You can hear an eagerness to think outside the box, try new things (even if they don’t work as well as others) and separate himself entirely from Rush.
 Alex Lifeson has always maintained a specific timbre that helped shape Rush, which you can hear on Victor, but all of the other influences combined pull this album away from prog rock and the sound of Geddy, Alex and Neil to make it Victor by Alex Lifeson.

-Alex Lifeson Victor Track List:
+Alex Lifeson Victor Songs:

 1. Don’t care